dilaraaozcan/java-baslangic/arrays/README.md

-# 📘 Arrays (Diziler) — Java Dizi Uygulamaları
+# 📘 Arrays — Java Array Applications

-Bu klasör, Java’da dizilerle çalışmanın temelini öğretmek için hazırlanmış örnek uygulamaları içerir. Şu anda yalnızca ilk örnek olan **Dizi Toplamı (Array Sum)** bulunmaktadır.
-Yeni örnekler eklendikçe bu README güncellenecektir.
+This folder contains example applications designed to teach the fundamentals of working with arrays in Java.
+Currently, it includes only the first example, **Array Sum**.
+As new examples are added, this README will be updated accordingly.

 ---

-## 📌 Mevcut Örnek: Dizi Toplamı (Array Sum)

-Bu örnek, bir tam sayı dizisinin elemanlarını for-each döngüsüyle toplayarak konsola yazdırır.
-Dizilerde gezinme ve toplama işlemi gibi temel kavramları öğretir.

-### 🔍 Mantık Nasıl Çalışır?

-1. Bir tam sayı dizisi tanımlanır.
-2. 'toplam' değişkeni sıfırdan başlatılır.
-3. for-each döngüsüyle dizideki her eleman toplama eklenir.
-4. Sonuç ekrana yazdırılır.

-### 💡 Örnek Çıktı

-Dizi: {10, 20, 30, 40, 50}

-Çıktı:
-Dizi toplamı: 150
+## 📌 Current Example: Array Sum

+This example calculates the sum of elements in an integer array using a for-each loop and prints the result to the console.
+It demonstrates core concepts such as array traversal and accumulation.

 ---

+## 🔍 How the Logic Works

+1. An integer array is defined.
+2. A variable named `sum` is initialized to zero.
+3. Each element of the array is added to `sum` using a for-each loop.
+4. The final result is printed to the console.

+---

+## 💡 Sample Output

+Array: {10, 20, 30, 40, 50}

+Output:
+Array sum: 150

+---

-## 📄 Dosya Yapısı
+## 📄 Folder Structure

 arrays/
-   DiziToplam/
+   ArraySum/
       Main.java
       README.md

 ---

-## 🚀 Gelecek Eklemeler
+## 🚀 Future Additions

-Bu klasör ilerleyen zamanlarda şu dizi örnekleriyle genişletilecektir:
+This folder will be expanded over time with additional array-based examples, including:

-- Ortalama hesaplama
+- Average calculation
-- En büyük / en küçük değeri bulma
+- Finding the maximum / minimum value
-- Linear search (eleman arama)
+- Linear search
-- Dinamik dizi alma
-- Çok boyutlu diziler
+- Dynamic array input
+- Multidimensional arrays

+---